Dialkylbiaryl phosphine ligands: General features

 Their enhanced catalytic activity over other ligands in palladium-catalyzed coupling reactions have been attributed to their electron-richness, steric bulk, and some special structural features.
 In particular, cyclohexyl, t-butyl, and adamantyl groups on the phosphorus are used for this purpose as bulky, electron-donating substituents.
 The lower ring of the biphenyl system, ortho to the phosphino group, is also a key structural feature.
-Numerous crystallographic studies have indicated that it behaves as a hemilabile ligand and is believed to play a role in stabilizing the highly reactive, formally 12-electron LPd(0) intermediate during the catalytic cycle.
+Numerous crystallographic studies have indicated that it behaves as a hemilabile ligand and is believed to play a role in stabilizing the highly reactive, formally 12-electron L–Pd0 intermediate during the catalytic cycle.
 2,6-Substitution on the lower ring minimizes catalyst decomposition via Pd-mediated C-H activation of these positions.
 Extensive experimentation by the Buchwald group has shown that further minor changes to the structure of these ligands can dramatically alter their catalytic activity in cross coupling reactions with different substrates.
 This has led to the evolution of multiple ligands that are tailored for specific transformations.
-By providing a means of generating the postulated catalytically active LPd(0) species under mild conditions (room temperature or lower in many cases), the development of several generations of base-activated, cyclopalladated precatalysts have further broadened the applicability of the ligands and simplified their use.
+By providing a means of generating the postulated catalytically active L–Pd0 species under mild conditions (room temperature or lower in many cases), the development of several generations of base-activated, cyclopalladated precatalysts have further broadened the applicability of the ligands and simplified their use.

+Common Dialkylbiaryl phosphine ligands

 DavePhos

 DavePhos, the first reported dialkylbiaryl phosphine ligand, was initially used in Pd-catalyzed Suzuki-Miyaura cross-coupling reactions as well as Buchwald-Hartwig aminations.
 Complexes of this ligand also catalyze a wide array of reactions, including the arylation of ketones and esters, borylation of aryl chlorides, and the arylation of indoles.

-Many modified versions of DavePhos have been synthesized. tBuDavePhos has been shown to be an even more reactive variant of DavePhos in the room temperature Suzuki-Miyaura coupling of aryl bromides and chlorides.
+Many modified versions of DavePhos have been synthesized. t-BuDavePhos has been shown to be an even more reactive variant of DavePhos in the room temperature Suzuki-Miyaura coupling of aryl bromides and chlorides.
 The biphenyl equivalent (PhDavePhos) is also available.

 JohnPhos

-JohnPhos supports the Pd catalyzed Suzuki-Miyaura reactions with aryl bromides and chlorides.
+Pd complexes of JohnPhos catalyze Suzuki-Miyaura reactions with aryl bromides and chlorides.
 It tolerates hindered substrates and operates at room temperature with low catalyst loading.
 This ligand has been utilized in multiple reactions including the amination of a range of aryl halides and triflates as well as the arylation of thiophenes.

 MePhos

-Like DavePhos and JohnPhos, MePhos is competent in the Pd-catalyzed Suzuki-Miyaura coupling.
+Like DavePhos and JohnPhos, MePhos complexes of Pd catalyze the Suzuki-Miyaura coupling.
 It can also form the active catalyst in the formation of aryl ketones.
-Variants of this ligand, including tBuMePhos, are also commercially available.
+Variants of this ligand, including t-BuMePhos, are also commercially available.

 The Pd2(dba)3/MePhos catalytic system has been applied to late stage Suzuki cross couplings.
 This reaction has been conducted on a kilogram scale, and no specific palladium-removal treatment was required as the excess imidazole present in the final amide coupling step coordinated to the Pd and generated a removable byproduct.